turingschool/front-end-curriculum/lessons/module-2/linked_list_exploration.md

 * Extension: if you "flip" (aka change a 1 to a 0 or a 0 to a 1) the value of bits 3, 6, 9, and 13, what would be the resulting four-box heap look like?

 Hint: Google will convert decimal to binary for you if you search like "22 in binary".
 It'll give you an answer like `0b10110` where the `0b` on the front just means it's a binary number.
 So 22 in binary is `10110`.

+[TODO: Walk through this to see if it makes sense]

 ### Heaps with Complex Data